San Valentino Torio

 San Valentino Torio occupies a predominantly agricultural area with cultivation of the typical vegetables of the region, such as the San Marzano tomato.

 History

-The first traces of human presence in the southern plain of Campania date to the ninth through sixth centuries BCE.
-These includes a necropolis with 1,400 tombs, attributed to the Sarrastri tribe.
-Samnites invaded the territory in 421 BCE.
+The first traces of human presence in the southern plain of Campania date from the ninth to the sixth centuries BCE.
+These include a necropolis with 1,400 tombs, attributed to the Sarrastri tribe.
+The Samnites invaded the territory in 421 BCE.

-The earliest mention of San Valentino (as Balentino) is from an 868 CE document, preserved in the Trinità della Cava abbey.
+The earliest mention of San Valentino (as Balentino) is found in an 868 CE document, preserved in the Trinità della Cava abbey.
 Its territory was held by the Del Balzo and Capece Minutolo families until the abolition of feudalism in 1806.
-It assumed the current denomination after the unification of Italy, in 1861.
+It assumed its current name after the unification of Italy, in 1861.